ShuklaGroup/Lipid_composition_on_AQP/README.md

-# Functional regulation of bilayer lipid composition on AQP
+# Functional regulation of AQP by bilayer lipid composition

 Scripts for processing and analyzing AMBER .xtc trajectory files